 What to do if you want to close an account

-You will need let it know how you are going to distribute the money between you, and what should happen to any standing orders or direct debits that are in place on the account.
+Your bank or building society will also need to know how the money will be distributed between you, and what should happen to any standing orders or direct debits.

 Remember that details of all financial associations will remain on your credit report unless you tell the credit reference agencies otherwise.